fudab/fudab.github.io/covid-19/bag_end_us.md

     <th align="center"><img width="800px" src="./figures_us/US_conf_rolling.png" ></th>
   </tr>
   <tr>
     <td>Figure 1: Daily new cases.
 We consider both the original data and the 7-day averages.
-The latest number of daily new cases in the state is given in the title of every panel.
-The color code in (a) and (c) corresponds to the partisan voting index (PVI) by each state.</td>
+The latest number of daily new cases in a state is given in the title of every panel.
+The color code corresponds to the partisan voting index (PVI) by each state.</td>
   </tr>
 </table>